schetudiante/4chan-Scraper/README.md

 - **Automatic:** If a thread or file is not found on 4chan, and the board is being archived on 4plebs, it is then searched for on 4plebs
 - **Automatic:** Threads are scraped one last time if they are archived
 - **Automatic:** Downloading is multithreaded: multiple files download at a time to accelerate scraping
-- **Automatic:** Updates to the program are checked for and installed on launch